DUNE/computing-training-basics-short/_episodes/04-intro-art-larsoft.md

 ### Contributing to LArSoft

-Unlike dunesw, protoduneana and garsoft, which are hosted in Fermilab's Redmine repository, the LArSoft git repositories are hosted on GitHub and use a pull-request model.
-LArSoft's github link is [https://github.com/larsoft][github-link]
+The LArSoft git repositories are hosted on GitHub and use a pull-request model.
+LArSoft's github link is [https://github.com/larsoft][github-link].
+DUNE repositories, such as the dunesw stack, protoduneana and garsoft are also on GitHub but at the moment (not for long however), allow users to push code.

-See the documentation at this link: [https://larsoft.github.io/LArSoftWiki/Developing_With_LArSoft][developing-with-larsoft]
+To work with pull requests, see the documentation at this link: [https://larsoft.github.io/LArSoftWiki/Developing_With_LArSoft][developing-with-larsoft]

 There are bi-weekly LArSoft coordination meetings [https://indico.fnal.gov/category/405/][larsoft-meetings] at which stakeholders, managers, and users discuss upcoming releases, plans, and new features to be added to LArSoft.